William-67/Lexical-and-Syntax-Analyzer/README.md

 To run this program, simply run SyntaxAnalyzer.

 If you want to change testing file, modify the filename in LexicalAnalyzer in line 64.
+All test cases are in Inputs_Outputs directory.

 After running the program, output will be shown in the terminal.